Revolutionizing Wired Connectivity with Greater Speed and Efficiency

-After 7 years with the medical device manufacturer Haemonetics Corporation, Frank returned to the UK from Boston joining Wolfson Microelectronics in 2001, a fabless semiconductor start-up based in Edinburgh.
-Wolfson successfully IPO’d on the FTSE in 2003, eventually reaching a market cap of £1bn.
-During his 10 years at Wolfson, Frank established manufacturing capabilities to support revenues of $231m per annum and as VP Operations led a team capable of shipping billions of mixed signal IC’s to the world’s largest consumer electronics brands, establishing Wolfson as a world leading brand in audio technologies.
+In 2001, Frank joined Wolfson Microelectronics, a fabless semiconductor startup based in Edinburgh, returning to the UK from Boston after 7 years with the medical device manufacturer Haemonetics Corporation.
+Wolfson successfully IPOed on the FTSE in 2003, eventually reaching a market cap of £1bn.
+During his 10 years at Wolfson, Frank established manufacturing capabilities to support revenues of $231m per annum.
+As VP Operations, he led a team capable of shipping billions of mixed signal ICs to the world’s largest consumer electronics brands, establishing Wolfson as a world leading brand in audio technologies.

 VP of Engineering